 Failure to Respond to a Public Record Request

 The Vandalia Municipal Court recognizes the legal and non-legal consequences of failure to properly respond to a public records request.
-In addition to the distrust in government that failure to comply may cause, the Vandalia Municipal Court’s failure to comply with a request may result in a court ordering the Vandalia Municipal Court to comply with the law and to pay the requestor attorney’s fees and damages.
+In addition to the distrust in government that failure to comply may cause, the Vandalia Municipal Court’s failure to comply with a request may result in a court ordering the Vandalia Municipal Court to comply with the law and to pay the requester attorney’s fees and damages.

 RECORDS RETENTION SCHEDULE